 This tip might seem contrary to a fast freestyle, but reducing the distance of the kick actually results in a more efficient stroke.
 Instead of kicking as big and hard as possible, it’s a good idea to focus on small, compact flutter kicks.
 As your body rotates from side to side, your feet should rotate with your body.
 This will help prevent your feet from splaying out and slowing your stroke down.
 Instead, keep your feet as narrow and compact as possible.
 If it helps, imagine that you’re swimming through a narrow passage way that can’t be touched.
 This will help keep your entire body in line and properly positioned for the freestyle.

 While strength training the upper and lower body can help your freestyle, mastering the stroke is all about fine tuning the smaller techniques.
-Work on these specific points and you’ll be swimming the stroke faster and more efficiently than ever before!
+Work on these specific points and you’ll be swimming the freestyle faster and more efficiently than ever before!

 Connect with AquaGear® on Google+.